ST10483018/linthinkdesign/README.md

 ## 4 Added a hero section
 I add a video to the hero section of my home page and postion the text next to it.

 ## 5 Added new refreneces
 I used a seprate website to help guid me through with the colors and how to style the content and the website formate website.

 ## 6 Installed jquery, link Javascript
-I installed Jquery and created the javascript file and linke it to my html files.
+I installed Jquery and created the javascript file and linked it to my html files.

 ## 7 Changed maps
 I removed the iframe and added a leaflet map for interactive map.